-• This will help accommodate those who still wish to park and walk their child(ren) to enter the parking lot and allow them to cross over the drop-off lane to access the parking lot.

 - At the posted point (indicated by NEW SIGNAGE)-begin to merge.
-Remember to be courteous! - Once traffic has returned to a single lane, resume the current drop-off protocol. - PULL FORWARD-don't stop short and slow the line down for those behind you. - Use the drop-off lane ONLY if your child(ren) can exit the Passenger side of the car within a reasonable amount of time-i.e. if he or she has a large or heavy project that is too cumbersome to quickly exit the car you should park the car in the parking lot and walk them to door 1.
-Be considerate of others-keep the line moving. - THE LONE EXCEPTION to the above rule is for those cars displaying the special handicap permit.
+Remember to be courteous! - Once traffic has returned to a single lane, resume the current drop-off protocol. - PULL FORWARD-don't stop short and slow the line down for those behind you.

+• THE LONE EXCEPTION to the above rule is for those cars displaying the special handicap permit.
 In this instance, please pull past the orange cone to the designated area to ensure your child's /children's safety.

-PM PICK-UP PROCEDURE

-The pick-up procedure remains largely intact with the following exceptions:

-- 1. No entrance through the east entrance-as posted already. - 2.
-No parking in the east lot-exceptions for those who were already at school as a volunteer. - 3.
-Parking is only allowed in the main lot by Door 1.
-UNESCORTED CHILDREN walking from door 1 is still not allowed.